 6. Balances pH – This fruit is one of the most alkaline foods.
 Drink some lemon water, in order to reduce the acidity in your body.
 Lemons contain citric acid, but it does not affect the acidity in your body.

 7. An excellent diuretic – Lemon accelerates the excretion of urine and thereby eliminates the toxins.
 The urinary tract is healthier when it is regularly cleaned.

-8. Due to the large amount of vitamin C, lemon water is used in the treatment of infections, wounds, allergies and sore throat.
+8. Due to a large amount of vitamin C, lemon water is used in the treatment of infections, wounds, allergies, and sore throat.

 9. Drink it instead of coffee – Even though it contains no caffeine, lemon water is an excellent replacement for your morning coffee.

-10. Freshens your breath, relieves toothache and gum inflammation, but be careful – citric acid erodes the tooth enamel.
+10. Freshens your breath, and relieves toothache and gum inflammation, but be careful – citric acid erodes the tooth enamel.
 This is the reason why you should drink the juice of half a lemon with plenty of water as too concentrated can be bad for your teeth.